 A comprehensive enterprise dashboard is by far the most popular way to express or visualize results or insights, with an increasing number of companies adopting data analytics as a business tool.
-Dashboard designers hope to provide an accurate, all-inclusive view of the state of a business.
-Ideally, a well-designed analytics dashboard can present timely, accurate information in a way that is easy to understand.
-By the same token, dashboard viewers should be able to pinpoint and analyze trends in their data quickly.
-It stands to reason then that as data analytics gains more traction, the demand for effective business dashboards is also increasing.
-Companies are looking for expedient ways to make dashboard visualizations more effective and viewer-friendly.
+Dashboard designers hope to provide an accurate, all-encompassing view of a company’s current state.
+A well-designed analytics dashboard should be able to present timely, accurate information in an easy-to-understand format.
+Similarly, dashboard viewers should be able to quickly identify and analyze trends in their data.
+It stands to reason that as data analytics gains traction, so will the demand for effective business dashboards.
+Companies are looking for quick ways to improve the effectiveness and viewer-friendliness of dashboard visualizations.

 As Edward Tufte, data visualization expert, puts it, “Graphical excellence is that which gives to the viewer the greatest number of ideas in the shortest time with the least ink in the smallest space.”
 It is a simple but compelling argument – to be effective, dashboards need to be comprehensive, clear, and, above all else, concise.

 In this blog post, we’ll take a look at some recent and emerging data visualization trends that will make your dashboard design more responsive, effective, and appealing to your users with the use of the Data Visualization Tool, to keep:

 - Keep track of visitor counts within particular intervals of time.

 - Stay informed about visitor demographics.

 - Find out the success rate of search engine optimization by tracking major factors influenced by SEO.